dgryski/go-perfbook/performance.md

 for one particular data set, "overfitting" your code to work best with one specific set of inputs.

+Also note that some issues that are not apparent on your laptop might be visible once you deploy to production and hitting 250k reqs/second on a 40 core server.

 The memory hierarchy in modern computers confuses the issue here a little bit, in that caches prefer the predictable access of scanning a slice to the effectively random access of chasing a pointer.
 Still, it's best to begin